Lokankara/Quiz/src/main/resources/quiz-set_5.md

 ---

 ## 1. A startup is planning to leverage AWS Cloud to power a low-traffic website they plan to scale based on demand.
 Their business model is not yet stable, leading to unpredictable usage patterns.
 However, they want to minimize costs while experimenting during the first year.
-Given that they want to leverage the AWS Free Tier to the maximum extent, which compute purchasing option should they consider?
+Given that they want to leverage the AWS Free Tier to the maximum extent, which compute purchasing answers should they consider?

 - On-Demand Instances.
 - Reserved Instances.